-Garage Door Spring Repair in Pflugerville, TX
+Garage Door Spring Repair Services in Pflugerville, TX

 Your garage door’s spring is an integral component of its function—without an intact spring, the door won’t open or close properly, affecting the performance of your garage opener.
 However, because the spring is one of the door’s hardest-working parts, it is also more vulnerable to wear and damage over time.
 Due to the extremely high tension of a garage door spring, garage door spring repair should be done by a professional as there is danger to personal harm if not done properly.

 We carry the right size spring for your garage and can give you a price over the phone.
 Most hardware stores do not carry the right size garage door spring with the standard life expectancy of 20,000 revolutions.
 We also offer emergency services rated springs that will last for 20 years or longer.
 At Advanced Garage Door, our technicians offer fast and effective garage door spring repair in Pflugerville and Austin to quickly evaluate and solve torsion and extension spring problems and restore the function of your overhead door.
 Call Advanced Garage Door today to schedule an appointment for your garage door spring repair.

 Three Signs Your Garage Door Spring is Failing

 Properly-installed extension and torsion springs should last an average of 7-9 years, depending on the frequency with which you use your garage and the weight of the garage door itself.
 Garage door springs carry a tension more powerful than a 12 gauge shotgun!
 Call Advanced Garage Door today to have a new garage door spring replacement done by a professional.